Tutorial

 • Notes about docs or content scope.

 It is not a replacement for sitemap.xml, robots.txt, schema, or good writing.
-Treat it as a small extra signal for clarity.
+Treat it as a small extra signal for clarity, not a promise that AI systems will cite your site.

 Avoid JavaScript-only content

 AI agents and search systems are getting better at rendering pages, but you should not rely on heavy JavaScript for basic content.
-Important headings, explanations, links, and FAQs should be available in the HTML output when possible.
+Important headings, explanations, links, and FAQs should be available in the HTML output or rendered content that crawlers can inspect.

 This is one reason static-first frameworks are useful for beginner SEO projects.
 They can produce fast, crawlable pages without a database or API.